rowechenzhong/Vision/measure/product/product space.md

 >[!idea]
 >If this isn't reminiscent of the [[product topology]], you're actually blind.
+ The main intuition is that a product space should be independent in each of its projections.

 We're sometimes interested in the sets
 $$ \Omega_J = \prod_{\alpha \in J} \Omega_\alpha,\qquad \FFF_J = \bigotimes_{\alpha\in J} \FFF_\alpha$$ which are the partial products over subsets $J\subset I$; this will be standard notation.